- Together in Death: Characters reunited in the afterlife.

 - In Space Battleship Yamato, the last thing Susumu sees before carrying out his Suicide Attack on the final Gamilas spaceship is the ghosts of his dead comrades.

-- In Harry Potter and the Goblet of Fire, Harry's duel with Voldemort causes the spirits of Voldemort's victims, including Cedric Diggory and his parents, to appear.
-They then help Harry out in the climactic duel.
+- Played with in Harry Potter and the Goblet of Fire, Harry's climactic duel with Voldemort causes the spirits of Voldemort's victims, including Cedric Diggory and his parents, to appear.
+They then help Harry out in the duel.
 As Dumbledore later explains, they're actually magical imprints, not unlike magic paintings.